MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 1. Identify the columns that your team will use to support their workflow and Kanban processes.
 For more information, see [Map the flow of work](#map-the-flow-of-work) later in this article.
 1. Add, remove, or rename columns and map workflow states to columns.
 For more information, see [Manage columns on your Kanban board](#add-or-rename-columns) later in this article.

 For example, if you add bugs or other work item types to appear on a Kanban board, you potentially introduce other workflow states.
-New workflow states request you to adjust the Kanban column **State mappings** when one of the following customizations is made:
+New workflow states request you to adjust the Kanban column-to-state mappings when one of the following customizations is made:

 * Your team admin chooses to [show bugs on backlogs and boards](../../organizations/settings/show-bugs-on-backlog.md).
 * Your project admin [adds work item types (WITs) to backlogs and boards](../../reference/add-wits-to-backlogs-and-boards.md).